-After going through the above steps, the paper will appear in the forthcoming issues of the corresponding IIETA journal.
+Upon editorial acceptance and the reception of APC payment, we will publish the paper in the forthcoming issues of the corresponding IIETA journal.

 If the editor who has been assigned the paper is unable to offer publication of your manuscript, you can transfer all manuscript materials, the acceptance email and any reviewers’ comments to another IIETA journal without restarting the entire submission process.
 The new journal must cover the same field or have high relevance with the original journal.
 You may initiate the transfer process to the new journal or submit elsewhere.

 This section introduces how to prepare your paper for submission to the IIETA.
 You are recommended to read this section and our template carefully before submitting anything to the IIETA.
 You are also recommended to get familiar with the IIETA’s style and content by reading our journals, either in print or online.
 It is strongly advised that you just replace the “content” of the template without modifying the “form”.